 "Len Gorham of south Edmonton first put a mutation mink on the field day and show tables in Edmonton about the year 1937-38.
 This new mink was brown with a light blue coloured underfur and the guard hair had a white ticking spread over the body.
 The first mink shown had a rather blotchy appearance but later mink developed a uniform coverage.

-"This mink made Mr. Gorham famous and he used this mutation to trade with people who were also coming up with different mutations.
+"This mink made Mr Gorham famous and he used this mutation to trade with people who were also coming up with different mutations.
 This mink proved to have what was later referred to as a `lightening factor' and when crossed with other solid coloured mink such as platinum or pastel, produced what was called `breath of spring' factor, that made some very bright coloured pelts which drew some very outstanding prices on the mutation pelt markets of the world.
-Mr. Gorham got a lot of people started raising mutations including ourselves.
-The `Silver Sable' made Mr. Gorham famous and indeed financially independent.
+Mr Gorham got a lot of people started raising mutations including ourselves.
+The `Silver Sable' made Mr Gorham famous and indeed financially independent.

 "Shortly after John T. Caine's return from overseas, or about 1948-49, the new solid coloured beige brown mink was discovered on the Carter Fur Farm, Lamont.
 The Caines were gamblers enough to buy all the descendants of this mink, to concentrate on raising a new mink.

 "This was the start of the Caine Palomino, so named because it had a soft colour similar to the palomino horse, so popular at the time with Alberta horsemen.
 They concentrated on this colour storing all excess pelts until they had over 3,000 pelts ready for market.
-By 1951, a number of mink similar in colour were produced on other North American farms.
+By 1951, several mink similar in colour were produced on other North American farms.
 These breeders co-operated and organized to hold the first Palomino sale under the `Diadem' tradename.

 Some very fancy prices were obtained at the first sale of about 7,000 pelts, nearly half from the Caine Fur Farm.
 The Caine's top price was reported to have been $156. for their top bundle and they obtained an average of $67. for nearly 3,400 pelts.
-While the Caines had expected more, it was a real successful selling promotion and launched a lively sale of Palomino livestock.
+While the Caines had expected more, it was a successful selling promotion and launched a lively sale of Palomino livestock.

 "John told me recently that while the raising of the Palomino was an exciting experience, the production of the Pearl mink was even more dramatic, as far as he and his dad were concerned.
 The crossing of the Palomino to such mutations as Platinum and Sapphire added a new dimension to their ranching of mink and the Pearl (blue beige) that followed.
 The Palomino, as a garment mink did not last long, but the cross or the Pearl is still very popular today.

 "The original Tyrian Glo (dark blue brown) popped up out of Clarke Croft's standard mink at Canyon Creek in 1955.
-Mr. Croft didn't know quite what to do with them so accepted an offer from M. Coombs of British Columbia, a former Alberta rancher, who made this mink quite famous on the west coast".
+Mr Croft didn't know quite what to do with them so accepted an offer from M. Coombs of British Columbia, a former Alberta rancher, who made this mink quite famous on the west coast".

 The Montgomery Fur Farm of Wetaskiwin began as a fox farm in Bedeque, Prince Edward Island in 1911 - and claims to be Canada's oldest fur farm still in existence today.
 Two brothers Hugh John and Frank Montgomery brought their Island Fox Ranch to Alberta in 1921.
-Mink were added to the ranch in 1936 and foxes eliminated in 1956.
+Mink was added to the ranch in 1936 and foxes eliminated in 1956.
 At that time Ken and Jim Montgomery, sons of Hugh and Frank continued operation on the same site - producing 20,000 mink pelts annually.
-Ken recently sold his interest to Jim's son Bob - so after nearly seventy years it will now be continued by the third generation.
+Ken recently sold his interest to Jim's son Bob - so after nearly seventy years, it will now be continued by the third generation.

-In the minutes of the October 1935 Alberta Fur Breeders Association meeting, "Mr. J. F. Gerhardt was invited to give a practical demonstration of pelting and fleshing mink at the next meeting."
+In the minutes of the October 1935 Alberta Fur Breeders Association meeting, "Mr J. F. Gerhardt was invited to give a practical demonstration of pelting and fleshing mink at the next meeting."
 We have not found an address for this man, but Bob Gillies says he was located in Edmonton.